z669016/adventofcode-2018/README.md

 added, thhe repetition is found.
 Then rerun again but with adjusted minutes (1.000.000.000 % (set.size() - 1); don't forget the -1 as the set also contains version 0 of the grid so it contains 1 hash more than the number of minutes that has passed).

+## Day 19
+Created a Device class to be created from a List of instructions and one or more directions, based on the code for day 16.
+That was a simple approach, so possibly not useful for part 2.

+For part 2 a great video is available by [Michael Gilliland](https://www.youtube.com/watch?v=-w12PhxJoJQ).
+By replaying the approach I found the answer for my input.
+Although it's not my favourite kind of puzzle, this was very interesting to do such an exercise.

+## Day 20